13 March 2025

 These free voluntary workshops will assist participants to develop and write their grant application.

-The workshop will focus on specific questions in the application form including the project description, budget, project plan and evaluation.
+The workshops will focus on specific questions in the application form including the project description, budget, project plan and evaluation.

 There are limited spaces, so booking is essential.